cxrodgers/ArduFSM/MultiSens/README.md

 ##DESCRIPTION

 ###Behavioral protocol
 This protocol is used for presenting simultaneous multi-sensory stimuli under the control of an Arduino microcontroller and records licks measured on a capacitative touch sensor.
-Arbitrary stimulus presentations (determined by the desktop-side program) can be paired with coterminous delivery of a liquid reward, and licks during non-rewarded stimuli will result in a timeout error period.
+Arbitrary stimulus presentations (determined by a desktop-side program) can be paired with coterminous delivery of a liquid reward, and licks during non-rewarded stimuli will result in a timeout error period.

 This protocol consists of 8 states: `WAIT_TO_START_TRIAL`, `TRIAL_START`, `STIM_PERIOD`, `RESPONSE_WINDOW`, `REWARD`, `POST_REWARD_PAUSE`, `ERROR` and `INTER_TRIAL_INTERVAL`.